home-assistant/data.home-assistant/docs/data_context.md

 Context is not stored in their own table in the database.
 Instead, each event row maintains it's own columns to store context.

-Currently, there is no native way to retrieve the original cause of a context from the user-space, i.e., from automations or templates.
+Currently, there is no native way to retrieve the original cause of a context in automations or templates.

 ## Example queries